 Premium Flower: The Bank

 The Bank is known for its superior plant genetics and next-level cultivation.
-The Bank offers pre-packaged flower, infused blunts and pre-rolls comprised of three tiered lines including: Gold Standard, Cache and Vault each offering varying degrees of quality, availability and price.
-Currently, The Bank is available at our dispensaries in Massachusetts, Nevada, Pennsylvania, Ohio and Virginia, and other licensed retailers across these markets.
+The Bank offers pre-packaged flower, infused blunts and pre-rolls.
+Currently, The Bank is available in Pennsylvania, Massachusetts, Virginia, and Ohio.

 Vapes & Concentrates: The Lab